Picture Book: Layout Process

 POINT 04: Color Play!

 This piece is still in progress, but this photo shows some colors I’m playing with.
 I like to try many versions.
+You can see my post about my art painting process HERE.

 So there you have it!
 Those are my steps when initially laying out a picture book.
 Of course, there are many ways, but I wanted to share what works for me.